adi-g15/devel-arch/README.md

 docker run -it devel-arch
 ```

-It provides you with a bash shell to type in commands too
+It provides you access to the bash shell to type in commands

 > If you want a scripted workflow, replace the CMD with a ENTRYPOINT statement in the Dockerfile

+## Customisations

+* The `zsh` branch uses zsh as default shell, with oh-my-zsh included
+* The `custom` branch are my own custom additions, if any

 > The Dockerfile is quite short, modify it to your liking :)